12.4 C

 • The burial place of Swedish kings, Riddarholmen Church (Riddarholmskyrkan), is renowned for its historical significance and medieval architecture.

 • Riddarholmen Island is a charming island featuring waterfront promenades, historic buildings, and cobblestone streets.
-Perfect for leisurely walks and exploring Stockholm’s history.
+The island is ideal for leisurely walks and exploring Stockholm’s rich history.

 • Rålambshov Park (Rålambshovsparken): A popular park along the waterfront offering green spaces, walking paths, playgrounds, and outdoor recreational facilities.